 The conversation covered both these issues – with our CxOs sharing successes, failures and lessons learned from their own, unique experiences.

 You can listen to the roundtable discussion using the player below.
 If you don’t have the time, we have picked out our key takeaways from the discussion.

 1. Change in leadership approach

-CxO 1:“I think there’s a need for leadership and management behaviours to change.
+CxO 1:“I think there’s a need for leadership and management behaviors to change.
 Traditionally, leaders provide direction and managers take pride in the fact that they are in control of taking us in a particular direction.
-In a more responsive, agile organisation, leadership is very different.
-They should see themselves as enabling the organisation to go its own way.
+In a more responsive, agile organization, leadership is very different.
+They should see themselves as enabling the organization to go its own way.
 Rather than a manager being proud of being in control, they become somebody who’s proud of allowing other people to step forward and achieve an outcome for their business.”

 CxO 2:“Ultimately, leadership moves from this paradigm of ‘control’ over to ‘influence’.
 If we’re able to empower our stakeholders by ‘influence’, we’re able to drive better decision making.
 I think that allows us to move the needle. “

 As a part of the leadership discussion, we also spoke about the importance of servant leadership…

 CxO 7:“It’s a fundamental rewriting of everybody in leadership and management’s responsibilities.
 I had a member of my team come to me recently as Head of Application Development.
 He said, “you’ve been talking to me for six months about my new job and I just realized what it is.
 It’s completely different”.
 Two years ago, I would look to him to be in control of all of the things that his team was delivering.
 Now, I look to him to make sure that he’s hiring the right people, that he’s enabling those people to grow and develop, and that he’s supervising the quality of what they’re doing.
 He shouldn’t really care exactly ‘what’ they are doing and ‘how’ they’re doing it.”